 We already know how Once Upon a Time in Hollywood is going to end before we watch it.
-Even if we are not aware of the details, the impression Sharon Tate’s death left on Hollywood is unmistakable.
+Even if we are not aware of the details, Sharon Tate’s death (and the deaths of Jay Sebring, Wojciech Frykowski, and Abigail Folger) left an undeniable impression on Hollywood.
+The films got darker, both literally and narratively.
 It changed the way we understand film, and the way film understands itself as a medium.
 It is a traumatic mark which we keep returning to.

 Just as the case captivated and disturbed the world, it continues to resonate in our contemporary media.
 There had always been violence, but after Sharon Tate, it was broadcast.
 That is where the genius of Once Upon a Time in Hollywood lies.
 Its most violent scene never arrives but is gestured to throughout the film.